 1 medium white onion, roughly chopped

 1 tablespoon minced fresh ginger

 1 teaspoon kosher salt

-1-1/2 pounds carrots, peeled and roughly chopped
+2 pounds carrots, peeled and roughly chopped

-4 cups vegetable stock
+4 cups low-sodium vegetable broth

-Yogurt and chopped fresh chives for serving
+Chopped fresh parsley for serving

 Stir in the ginger, garlic, cumin and salt and continue cooking for an additional 3 minutes.
-Add the carrots and stock.
-Bring the soup to a simmer and cook for 15-20 minutes until the carrots are soft.
+Add the carrots and vegetable broth.
+Bring the soup to a boil.
+Reduce heat and simmer for 15-20 minutes until the carrots are soft.